gatsbyjs/gatsby/docs/blog/2018-12-15-develop-and-deploy-your-own-react-monorepo-app/index.md

 ### Thanks for reading!

-Adding to your arsenal of Web Architecture tools is an excellent way of improving your capabilities as a developer or engineer.
+Adding to your arsenal of web architecture tools is an excellent way of improving your capabilities as a developer or engineer.
 Monorepos aren’t perfect but it might just work for your next project.
 Good luck.

 If you enjoyed the article then please reach out to me on [twitter](https://twitter.com/andricokaroulla?lang=en)!